 Consultation with residents and businesses is a key part of the financial planning process.
 Questionnaires and surveys, a Citizens' Panel and social media feedback all inform decisions on council tax levels, spending and saving priorities.
-2021/22 feedback is summarised below:
+2022/23 feedback is summarised below:

-- 79% of respondents were satisfied with South Gloucestershire as a place to live. - 59% of respondents were happy with the way the council runs things, and 96% of those felt that it provided good value for money. - Service satisfaction was highest for waste and recycling (66%) followed by parks and open spaces (64%) and the lowest for highways and roads (10%), and planning (21%), - Satisfaction reduced by 13% in respect of planning followed by the One Stop Shop at 12%. - 'We will clean streets and maintain roads effectively' was jointly ranked as the overall priority with a weighted average of 16% of respondents rating it highly alongside 'We will work to eliminate child poverty across South Gloucestershire' (16%).
+- 76% of respondents were satisfied with South Gloucestershire as a place to live. - 53% of respondents were happy with the way the council runs things, whilst 45% agreed that the council can be relied upon to consistently deliver services.

+- Service satisfaction was highest for parks and open spaces (67%), followed by waste and recycling (62%) and the lowest for highways and roads (25%), and planning (18%).

-Overall 70% of residents were supportive of an increase in council tax in 2021/22 and Full Council took the decision to increase by 4.99% in 2021/22, inclusive of a 3% "ring fenced" precept for adult social care.
+Overall, 63% of residents were supportive of an increase in council tax in 2022/23 and Full Council took the decision to increase by 2.99% in 2022/23, inclusive of a 1% "ring fenced" precept for adult social care.